flaxton/AGI-google-workspace/README.md

 ### <a name="gmail"></a>Gmail

 What is Gmail?
 It's the email system for Google accounts.
-Auto IQ is using Google Workspace, hence Google email, even though the addresses are something@autoiqinc.com.
+AGI is using Google Workspace, hence Google email, even though the addresses are something@autoiqinc.com.

 **There are two ways to use your email account:**